debraysimon/tpxle-doc/docs/AbeewayRefGuide/Parameters-default-configuration/firmware-parameters.md

 (5) The max value is 18000 seconds with BLE firmware version 3.3.1 or above, 600 seconds for BLE firmware version 3.3.0.

 (6) The CLI traces will be sent over BLE interface instead over USB interface when _ble_cli_enable_ parameter is set to true.

+(7) The *ble_rssi_filter* signal level applies only to the BLE-LPGPS and BLE-GPS [geolocation modes](../geolocation-strategy-modes/main-side-operations/), as the BLE RSSI threshold is used to switch to LPGPS/GPS.
+The beacon scan algorithm ensures that regardless of the number of beacons around, only the strongest ones will be reported.
+   - The number of reported beacons is defined by *ble_beacon_cnt* when using BLE geolocation feature (see [AN-006_Position_BLE_filtering](/D-Reference/DocLibrary_R/AbeewayTrackers_R.md#application-notes), [BLE Position Filtering](/D-Reference/DocLibrary_R/AbeewayTrackers_R.md#abeeway-firmware-trainings) )
+   - The number of reported beacons is defined by *collection_nb_entry* when using Scan collection feature (see [AN-003_ScanCollection](/D-Reference/DocLibrary_R/AbeewayTrackers_R.md#application-notes), [Scan Collection](/D-Reference/DocLibrary_R/AbeewayTrackers_R.md#abeeway-firmware-trainings) )
 :::

 **Example**: